 The towering, flame-like cypress in the foreground often unsettles viewers.
 Traditionally tied to mourning in Western culture, cypress trees were seen as links between earth and sky.

-In The Starry Night, the cypress acts like a torch—piercing the veil between the physical and the spiritual.
-It may represent his yearning for peace beyond suffering or even serve as a mythic tree of life, like Yggdrasil, connecting heaven and earth.
+In The Starry Night, the cypress acts like a torch, piercing the veil between the physical and the spiritual.
+For me, this represents his yearning for peace beyond suffering or even serve as a mythic tree of life, like Yggdrasil, connecting heaven and earth.

 The Sleeping Village of Starry Night